 Hey there!
-While there are plenty of summer getaways across India, GrabOn tried to shortlist the must visit hill stations near Delhi that can be reached overnight and ideal for a weekend stay.
+While there are plenty of summer getaways across India, GrabOn tried to shortlist the must-visit hill stations near Delhi that can be reached overnight and ideal for a weekend stay.

-The summer heat across major cities in India often reaches extreme levels pushing people retreat to the hill stations.
+The summer heat across major cities in India often reaches extreme levels pushing people to retreat to the hill stations.
 People plan weekend getaways to the nearby hills so as to ditch the scorching heat and the busy hectic schedule alike.
-While Delhi, Mumbai and Bengaluru are advantageously located close to the hill stations, other prominent hill stations are also not too far away.
+While Delhi, Mumbai, and Bengaluru are advantageously located close to the hill stations, other prominent hill stations are also not too far away.
 Do have a read!

 These hill stations near Delhi beckon you to travel into ecstasy.

 Lansdowne is one of the beautiful and unspoiled hill stations of Uttaranchal and is one of the best hill stations near Delhi.
-Unlike its counterpart hill stations, Lansdowne is well connected with motorcycle roads and is located on the Kotware-Pauri road in Garhwal district.
+Unlike its counterparts, Lansdowne is well connected with motorcycle roads and is located on the Kotware-Pauri road in Garhwal district.
 It is situated at an elevation of 1,706 meters above sea level and is named after its founder; the Viceroy of India from 1888 to 1894, Lord Lansdowne.

 The soothing and invigorating climate of this region attracts a good number of people to visit and spend their holidays here.
 Nature lovers and newlyweds love this hill station as it is considered a treasure trove of romance and scenic beauty.

-This beautiful hill station near Delhi houses a command office of the Garwhal Rifles.
+Attractions: This beautiful hill station near Delhi houses a command office of the Garwhal Rifles.
 Some of its major attractions include the Garhwal Rifles Regimental War Memorial, Bhulla Tal, Bhairav Garhi temple, Regimental Museum, Tip-n-Top, Tarkeshwar Mahadev temple, Church Point & Santoshi Mata Temple.